chfoo/CompFacts/README.rst

 Running the server
 ==================

-I included a Debian package which runs the package as a service.
-The Python package itself must be installed from the Python Package Index via easy_install or pip.
+I included a sample Debian package which I use for running the package as a service.
+The nginx config file is designed to be run behind lighttpd.
+The service will refuse to run if the default ``compfacts.conf`` is not configured.
+Symlink ``debian`` to ``pkg.debian`` for Debian package building.
+The commands ``debuild -b -us -uc`` and ``dh_clean`` will build and clean respectively.

 The service requires `Tweepy <https://github.com/tweepy/tweepy>`_ for Twitter status updates and